ShutdownRepo/smartbrute/README.md

 The smart password spraying and bruteforcing tool for Active Directory Domain Services.

-**:warning: This project is actually in an alpha state.
-It has not been tested in many real life environments for now.
-Expect the unexpected...**
+**:warning: This project works.
+But the filthy coding makes it more PoC than a stable tool.
+I may or may not rewrite this in the future, but at least you have everything here to work with bruteforce on any protocol.
+It has been tested in ~10 environments on my side, it works 🤷‍♂️**

 ## Core features